 Special Note: During the COVID-19 outbreak we are worshiping online.
-Please watch our event blog for announcements.
+Please visit our Live Worship page for details.

 The Presbyterian Church of Okemos is a Welcoming Church!
 Our congregation consists of people with a variety of backgrounds, ethnic identities, ages, and types of families.
 Visitors will find people of various occupations, interests and lifestyles.

 Whether you are a visitor to the community or are looking for a church home, you will find a welcome at the Presbyterian Church of Okemos.
 This is a place where all are invited to gather together and engage God through worship, study, fellowship, and service.

 We would like an opportunity to greet you and get acquainted.
 Please attend a worship service and introduce yourself to one of our pastors or greeters.

 What can I expect when I visit the church?

 This is a child-friendly congregation!
 Most children come into the sanctuary for the beginning of worship and a children’s lesson.
 Some children under 6 years old leave the service at that point and go to the nursery for play and crafts.
 Other children leave after the sermon and go with adults to the Chapel for singing time until the end of the worship service.
 There are children’s activity packets provided by the sanctuary entrance.
 We have a well-staffed nursery that is open from 9:30 am until 12:15 pm.

 What time is the worship service?